 |08/02/1990 through a date to be prescribed by Presidential proclamation or law|

-Income limits apply.
-Higher income limits may apply if the surviving spouse is severely disabled or has custody of any dependent children of the Veteran.
-In addition, if your medical expenses are high, they may help to offset your countable income.
+Income and net worth limits apply.
+Higher income limits may apply if the surviving spouse is severely disabled or has custody of the Veteran's dependent children.
+In addition, unreimbursed medical expenses may help to reduce the survivor's countable income.

 Your Next StepsThe following information will lead you to the next steps to apply for this benefit.

-Application ProcessTo complete an application, use VA Form 21-534, "Application for Dependency and Indemnity Compensation, Death Pension and Accrued Benefits."
-You can download the form at:
+Application ProcessTo complete an application, use VA Form 21-534EZ, "Application for Dependency and Indemnity Compensation (DIC), Death Pension, and/or Accrued Benefits."

 Program Contact Information